 I got into trouble early, nothing very serious.
 A “gang fight” in the fifties was not always like the rumbles of the Jets and the Sharks.
 I never saw any switchblades or zip guns at fights between our loose groups who exchanged street “pleasantries” now and then.
-I actually did get busted at one such after-school event on a misdemeanor charge when fists and feet flew and belt buckles etched a tattoo.
+I actually did get busted at one John Adams after-school event on a misdemeanor charge when fists and feet flew and belt buckles etched a tattoo.
 Sounds tough, but it really wasn’t, the case was dismissed and I escaped another type of self-label, “criminal.”

 But one night when this body of mine was just as slim as its intellect I came closer:

 One of my friends, whom we’ll call, Joe, had a brother who owned a gas station-repair shop on Rockaway Blvd. near 147 St in So.
 Oz Park, Queens.
 His brother allowed Joe and a friend or two to hang out there once in a while.
 I guess he figured he was at least keeping his kid brother off the street.
 So one night me, Joe and a friend, we’ll call, John, decided to hang out and play cards in the shop’s office after it closed for the day.

 We were about 16 at the time.
 It was a hot summer night; we didn’t have trouble buying beer at the local deli in those years, at least I didn’t, having had the most mature, legal age look of 18 in our group.
 So we bought some cooling suds.

 We sat there at the office desk, with our shiny beer-can opener or “church key” cracking a few Rheingolds or Schaefers, whatever was cheapest, but we hated Balentine.
 The game was stud poker, the night was young and so were we.
 What could go wrong?